MDMods/MuseDashMirror/Documentation/docs/ui-components.md

 # UI Components

-The `MuseDashMirror.UIComponents` namespace contains helpers for creating canvases, text objects, and toggles.
+The `MuseDashMirror.UI` namespace contains helpers for creating canvases, text objects, and toggles.
 The related parameter models live in `MuseDashMirror.Models`.

 Create scene-owned UI from a scene or panel callback, after the relevant cameras, fonts, and game objects exist.
 Do not keep Unity objects from one scene and reuse them in another.